ash-project/ash_phoenix/documentation/tutorials/getting-started-with-ash-and-phoenix.md

 ### Edit Config

-We need to specify the Ash domains that our application uses and some config for backwards compatibility that will be removed in the next major release.
+We need to specify the Ash domains that our application uses.

 Add this to your config: